240 – Dress Code

 C. Belts must be plain black with a simple buckle or no buckle, or may be another color if it coordinates with the outfit worn.

-D. The color and type of footwear should be coordinated with the style of dress being worn.
+D. The color and type of footwear should be coordinated with the style of dress being worn and as specified in the footwear section of this policy.

-E. Head covers that are required for religious purposes (see Section XII) are allowed.
+E. Head covers that are required for religious purposes are allowed.

 F. The following items are prohibited: